abdulrahimham/recipe-analysis/README.md

 **Column: calories**
-- Observed Difference: 456.9784652844917
+- Observed Difference: 456.9785
-- P-value: 0.082
+- P-value: 0.079

-The permutation test for calories shows a p-value (0.082), which is closer to the significance threshold.
-This suggests a potential association between calorie content and missing ratings, but it is not definitive.
+The permutation test for calories shows a p-value (0.079), which is closer to the significance threshold.
+This suggests a potential association between calorie content and missing ratings, but it is not statistically significant at the conventional 0.05 level.

+These results indicate that the missingness of `average_rating` might be influenced by factors other than `minutes` and `calories`.
+Further investigation into other potential factors or collecting additional data could provide more insights.

 ## Hypothesis Testing